mousumibaruah-24/Resources/Development-plan.md

     - Duration of the training period (two years instead of five)
     - Frequency of review (biannual instead of annual)
     - Number of goals (at least four every review cycle, with at least one that is relevant for (a) improving research productivity, (b) conducting research activities, and (c) professional development)
   - Writing the IDP might involve some trade-offs.
-Please don't overburden yourself with classes -- remember: you just need to be prepared for a PhD and you don't need to complete all the PhD coursework before starting your PhD (!)
+Please don't overburden yourself with too many classes -- remember: you just need to be prepared for a PhD and you don't need to complete all the PhD coursework before starting your PhD!